designbysuren/ds-manifest/truth-layer.md

 ---

 See: [The Design File Is No Longer the Source of Truth](#) — Part 4 of the AI-Native Product Design Series

-(Update placeholder link once article is live on Medium)